 Vegetables, especially leafy greens, are rich in vitamins and minerals that help battle harmful molecules or free radicals produced in your body when you are under stress.

 The human body needs an additional supply of protein when under chronic stress.
 The human body is estimated to require around 0.7-1.8g protein per kg body weight.
-Therefore, it is recommended to include protein-rich foods such as lentils, beans, chicken, eggs, fish, lean meat, etc. your daily diet.
+Therefore, it is recommended to include protein-rich foods such as lentils, beans, chicken, eggs, fish, lean meat, etc. in your daily diet.

 Older adults, in particular, are advised to adhere to a protein-rich diet when they are battling stress or illness.